alialib/alia/docs/README.md

 </script>

 alia (pronounced uh-LEE-uh) is a modern C++ library for declaratively developing user interfaces.
-It currently targets the web.
+It currently targets HTML5 and client-side web apps.
 In alia, the UI of your application is expressed as a composition of *component functions.*

 alia component functions: